 Jigyasa Arora is a Delivery Lead within Private Equity practice at Acuity Knowledge Partners, and has about 9 years of experience in analyzing and executing research projects.
 She is proficient in different aspect of research such as research planning, secondary research using public as well as paid source.
 Her previous experience includes tenure with one of the Big Fours, where she assisted in business research, development of the search strategy, including researching potential target industries and construction of company target lists across different industries and geographies.

-Meera Hans is a Delivery Lead within Private Equity practice at Acuity Knowledge Partners, and has about 9 years of experience in business strategy and research vertical.
+Meera Hans is a Delivery Manager within Private Equity practice at Acuity Knowledge Partners, and has about 9 years of experience in business strategy and research vertical.
 She oversees project execution and delivery for Fortune 500 clients and other key ad-hoc projects.
 She is highly adept at understanding business issues and translating them into research priorities.
 She has hands on experience in managing projects on market insight, competitive intelligence, industry insights and go-to-market support using public as well as paid source.
 Her previous experience includes tenure with a data analytics and consulting company where she was involved in creating syndicated reports for their consumer packaged goods and retail division

 Like the way we think?